 From 1998–2003 he took a five-year Public Service leave during which he was Director of the Research Development Department of the World Bank.
-He is currently a Professeur invité at Sciences Po, and at Paris 1.
-In 2008 Paul was awarded a CBE ‘for services to scholarship and development’.
+He is currently a Professeur invité at Sciences Po and a Director of the International Growth Centre.

 In 2014, Paul received a knighthood for services to promoting research and policy change in Africa.